pagesjaunes/nlp-bo-ui-kit/README.md

 The Labelliser requires 3 mandatory properties, as shown above.

-These properties are sentence: string (sentence that needs to be labelled)
+You need to pass the `sentence` as a string that needs to be labelled.

-prelabelled: IPrelabelled | IWord : a list describing an already existing labellisation that has to be taken into account at the start of the component.
+In `prelabelled` you can fill in a list describing an external labellisation that has to be taken into account at the start of the component.

-wordlistCallback: a callback called by the component each time a modification is done in it, to get the result in the parent component.
+You can use `wordlistCallback` which acts like an event handler and fires each time a modification is done in the labelling, to get the result in the parent component and do whatever treatment you need with it.

 There are also 4 optional properties :

-labelList: ILabel[], the list of labels that can be attributed to an expression for the labelling.
+- `labelList` is the list of labels that can be attributed to an expression for the labelling

-colorList: string[], a list of names of hexadecimal codes for the colors that will be associated to each label.
+- `colorList`is the list of names or hexadecimal codes for the colors that will be associated to each label

-readonly: boolean, default is false, determines wether the component can be used to edit the labelling of a sentence or just to show it.
+- `readonly` determines wether the component can be used to edit the labelling of a sentence or just to display it, set by default to false

-copyToClipBoard: boolean, default is true, show a button to copy the sentence to the clipboard.
+- `copyToClipBoard` shows a button to copy the sentence to the clipboard, set by default to true

 ## Functionalities

-Module functionalities :
+### Component functionalities :
 - In edit mode, each word is clickable.
 You can select one word by clicking on it.
 If you click on 2 different words, it will select them and all the words in between.
-You can also unselect words by clicking outside of the component, or by clicking on an already selected word.
-(if first or last, only unselect it, if in between, unselect all)
+You can also unselect words by clicking outside of the component, or by clicking on an already selected word (if you unselect the first or last word, it only unselect it, but if you select a word in between them, it will unselect all the words).
 - After selecting an expression, a pop-in is displayed, which allows you to see the list of available labels.
 Click on one label to attribute it to the selection.
 You also have an input the search for a label by name.

 ![](/src/example/example-edit.png)

-- Each expression already associated to a label is highlighted in the same color as the label in the pop-in.
+- Each expression already associated to a label is highlighted in the same color as the label that is in the pop-in.
 - Under the sentence, there is a summary of the expressions with a label.
-For each, you can choose to delete it.
+For each of them, you can choose to delete the attributed label.

 ![](/src/example/example-labelled.png)

 - In readonly mode, only the prelabelling passed as a property is displayed through the highlights on the sentence.
- The summary below is hidden and all interactions are disabled.
+ The summary usually below is hidden and all interactions are disabled.

 ![](/src/example/example-readonly.png)

-Reconciliation :
+### Reconciliation :

 There is a system of reconciliation in the code when describing a prelabelling.

-It means that if the expression passed isn't exactly matching the sentence (aka case-sensitive, special chars, typing errors, spaces/dashes bad fit) or if the indexes are indicated but slightly shifted, a fuzzy-search of the expression in the sentence occurs to rematch it and obtain accurate data for the labelling.
+It means that if the expression passed isn't exactly matching the sentence (for example: case-sensitive, special chars, typing errors, spaces or dashes bad fit) or if the indexes are indicated but slightly shifted, a fuzzy-search of the expression in the sentence occurs to rematch it and obtain accurate data for the labelling.

 *(Ex: if the sentence is **"Médecin à Saint-Martin"** and the prelabelling specifies a label "ou" on the expression **"saintmartin"** the reconciliation will match the part of the sentence **"Saint-Martin"** as the accurate data.)*